 Our role is to equip students with the intellectual wherewithal which will serve them throughout their professional lives.
 We are passionate about the advancement of knowledge and the education of students.
 We take university education in imaginative new directions.
 Our key contribution is to the enhancement of social, cultural and economic well-being.
-It is for this reason that we were awarded HTQ funding in 2023/24.

 UCP recruits its students from what is widely considered a higher education "cold spot".
-The 2021/25 Access and Participation Plan clearly identifies under-represented groups and the strategies used to engage with them.
+The 2021-25 Access and Participation Plan clearly identifies under-represented groups and the strategies used to engage with them.
 A combination of financial bursaries and targeted strategies ensure that all stages of the student life cycle are addressed.
-UCP has demonstrated excellent support for students with disabilities in terms of both their outcomes and student experience with all areas above the national benchmarks.
-This information is published on the OfS data dashboard.
-The level of academic support and learning opportunities provided by UCP is also significantly above sector performance as validated by the National Student Survey (NSS) performance.
+UCP is now embedding the skills and knowledge gained from being part of the national OfS Challenge Fund which sought to enhance graduate employability within SMEs and satisfy local industry skills needs.

+Principle 2:

-Principle 2: We provide public benefit by educating students within the Peterborough and South Lincolnshire regions.
+We provide public benefit by educating students within the Peterborough region.
 These students are generally students who would otherwise not engage in higher education.
 UCP also attracts students into the City of Peterborough and surrounding areas, many of whom remain in roles within the local industry and public sector.

 During their studies, students at UCP are encouraged to engage with the local community and bring much needed income to the local economy.
-There are effective links with the voluntary sector and students and staff have participated in a number of campaigns with the Peterborough Cultural Alliance and other charitable bodies.
-Numerous outreach initiatives ensure UCP works closely with schools and colleges and these partnerships are strengthened by working alongside LINCHigher and Neaco/Take Your Place.
+There are effective links with the voluntary sector and students and staff have participated in a number of campaigns with Peterborough Citizens.
+Numerous outreach initiatives ensure UCP works closely with schools and colleges and post COVID we are revitalising these relationships.
 Senior staff are also actively involved as governors of local schools and UTC's offering additional support for progression into higher education.
-In addition, UCP successfully appointed its second Malcolm Bradbury Trust bursary recipient and work has commenced promoting literacy and literary engagement in Peterborough.
+In addition, UCP successfully secured a Malcolm Bradbury Trust annual bursary for students with the intention of promoting literacy and literary engagement in Peterborough.

-DIRECTORS' REPORT (CONTINUED) FOR THE YEAR ENDED 31 JULY 2024
+DIRECTORS' REPORT (CONTINUED) FOR THE YEAR ENDED 31 JULY 2022